InnocentBug/G-BigSMILES/SI.md

 draw_generation_graph(generative_bigSMILES)
 ```

-### Stereo enriched PP
+### Stereo Enriched PP

-If we want to have an atactic PP, but one of the stereo chemistries is enriched, we use the same approach as before.
-But instead of excluding specific transitions, we just enrich the weight of the bond descriptors of the monomer we want to enrich.
-Here we increase the weight  of the `C[C@H](C)` monomer by 3.
+To create an atactic PP, but with enrichment of one of the stereochemistries, we utilize a similar approach as before.
+Instead of excluding specific transitions, we merely enhance the weight of the bond descriptors of the monomer we aim to enrich.
+In this example, the weight of the `C[C@H](C)` monomer is increased by 3.

 ```python
 generative_bigSMILES = "C{[>][<|3|]C[C@H](C)[>|3|], [<]C[C@@H](C)[>] [<]}|poisson(900)|[H]"